jiraguha/brussels-kotlin-user-group/content/docs/info/host.md

-{{< alert icon="👆🏾" text="For any issues related to BKUG or anything, I am always ready to help!
+{{< alert icon="👆🏾" text="For any issues related to BruKUG or anything, I am always ready to help!
 Contact or ask me anything on twitter!"  >}}